takipi/overops-functions/README.md

 ## Our Collection consists of two types of functions:
 ### Anomaly Functions:
 An Anomaly UDF is a function that would be used to determine whether the volume of specific events is considered anomalous by comparing it to a target threshold within a view/timeframe.
+Anomaly function will run periodically (the rate is adjustable - i.e. each 1/5/15... minutes) and search for anomalies.
 Read more about Anomaly functions at: https://doc.overops.com/docs/managing-and-creating-alerts#section-anomaly-functions.
 ### Channel Functions:
 The Function-alerting channel in “Alert Settings” screen enables to select a function to activate when alert is triggered.